davidwolfpaw/FetchFox/readme.md

 #### To use the extension:
 - Click "Save Metadata" to save the metadata of the current tab
 - Click "View Saved Metadata" to see the existing saved pages in a table
+- Drag and drop rows into the order that you want
 - Click the "x" button next to a row to delete it
+- Select a content type to organize your links
 - Click "Clear All Data" to delete all rows
-- Drag and drop rows into the order that you want
+- Click "Export Data" to get export options (currently JSON or Markdown)
-- Click "Export Data" to get a json file of all data
+- Click "Export JSON" to get a JSON file of all saved metadata
+- Click "Export Markdown" to get a markdown file of select metadata
+- Use the input and shortcodes under the export buttons to design the format of the Markdown that is exported

 #### Metadata collected:
 - title